archbong/goalkicklive/README.md

 ## **📌 Overview**

 **Goalkick Live** is a simple business website that promotes our mobile application for live football match streaming.
-This website serves as a marketing hub to inform users about our mobile app and provide essential business information.
+This website serves as a marketing hub to inform users about our mobile app, provide essential business information, and generate revenue through ad placements.

 The mobile app (built with Flutter) provides live football match streaming, and this website serves as:

 * A **marketing platform** to attract and inform users about our mobile app
 * A **business information hub** with company details and contact information
 * A **download portal** for accessing the mobile app on iOS and Android
+* A **revenue generation platform** through strategic ad placements

 ---